francislabountyjr/stable-diffusion/README.md

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*

 *Thanks to https://github.com/gpihl for helping out with batching and the degrees per second logic for smoother animations!

+*Thanks to https://github.com/DamascusGit for k_lms sampling

 [**High-Resolution Image Synthesis with Latent Diffusion Models**](https://ommer-lab.com/research/latent-diffusion-models/)<br/>
 [Robin Rombach](https://github.com/rromb)\*,